-Techniques and instruments Securities lending: 0% to 20% expected; 20% maximum.
+Techniques and instruments Securities lending: 0% to 20% expected; 20% maximum

-Currencies Sub-Fund Base Currency: USD.
+Currencies Sub-Fund Base Currency: EUR.
 Currencies of asset denomination: any.
-Hedging approach: typically managed to the currency weights of the benchmark.
+Hedging approach: typically unhedged.

 The Sub-Fund is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its objective.